mvdh7/PyCO2SYS/docs/co2sys.md

     #### Buffer factors

-    Whether these are evaluated using automatic differentiation, with explicit equations, or not at all is controlled by the input `buffers_mode`.
+    Whether these are evaluated using automatic differentiation, with explicit equations, or not at all is controlled by the input `opts_buffers_mode`.

     * `"RFin"`/`"RFout"`: **Revelle factor** at input/output conditions[^2].
     * `"psi_in"`/`"psi_out"`: *ψ* of [FCG94](../refs/#f) at input/output conditions.